 (B) CAISO Facilitation.
 Upon request of an EIM Entity or EIM Sub-Entity, and without assuming any liability, the CAISO may provide a third-party Reliability Coordinator with Outage information submitted to the CAISO by the EIM Entity or EIM Sub-Entity on behalf of the EIM Entity or EIM Sub-Entity.

 (e) Forced Outages.
 An EIM Entity Scheduling Coordinator and an EIM Sub-Entity Scheduling Coordinator shall comply with the reporting provisions of Section 9 with regard to Forced Outages of transmission facilities within the EIM Entity Balancing Authority Area or within the EIM Sub-Entity area they represent and an EIM Participating Resource Scheduling Coordinator shall comply with the reporting provisions of Section 9 with regard to Forced Outages of Generating Units it represents as EIM Resources.
+The applicable provisions of Section 9 as to Forced Outages on transmission facilities and Generating Units incude, but are not limited to, Sections 9.3.6.4.1(b), 9.3.6.4.1(c), 9.3.6.4.1(d), 9.3.6.4.2(2), 9.3.6.4.2(3), and 9.3.10.

 (f) Transmission Limits.
 An EIM Entity Scheduling Coordinator must notify the CAISO by the means specified in the Business Practice Manual for the Energy Imbalance Market with respect to transmission limits on the transmission capacity made available to the Real-Time Market within the EIM Entity Balancing Authority Area that need to be enforced in the Real-Time Market, including-